Our services are Free and 100% Confidential

-Helping victims for 33 years
+Helping victims for

-Safe Harbor History
+Tri-County Safe Harbor, Inc. History

-Tri-County Safe Harbor Inc. has been operational since October of 1982.
+Tri-County Safe Harbor, Inc. has been operational since October of 1982.
 The program originally incorporated under the Delta County Spouse Abuse, Inc. and used the Delta County Alliance Against Violence and Abuse as an assumed name until October 7, 1992, when it applied for a legal name change.
 In October of 1991 the board of directors voted to change the corporation from a membership basis to a directorship only with the board of directors having voting control.
 In October 1996, the Delta County was dropped and the organization became Alliance Against Violence and Abuse, Inc. This change came about because services were now being offered to Menominee and Schoolcraft Counties, as well as Delta County.
 The most recent name change was January 2013, when the board of directors voted to change the name it became Tri-County Safe Harbor.
 The name change incorporated the fact that the agency provides services in three counties and that it is a safe place for victims of domestic and sexual violence to receive assistance.